PeterMarshall29/book1/_sources/jupyternotebooks/glossary.md

 Operands
   Literals or variables operated on by operators in an expression.

+Output
+  Output refers to data sent from a computer or electronic device, such as audio, graphics, text, and video.
+Output devices convert the data processed by a computer into a human-understandable form.

 Overloading
   Adding multiple definitions to a single operator (or function name).
 The different definitions apply to different types.
 For functions the type-pattern of its parameters must be unique.